What type of exercise should I do when trying to get pregnant?

 What types of exercise should I avoid when trying to get pregnant?

-If you already read the above, you can probably stop reading here, but if you just like some extra reinforcement, we highly suggest you avoid any and all high intensity/impact exercise including but not limited to sprinting, jumping, cross-fit, heavy lifting, and any contact sport including basketball, soccer, and volleyball.
+While trying to get pregnant, it is important to avoid all high intensity and high impact exercise including but not limited to sprinting, jumping, cross-fit, heavy lifting, and any contact sport including basketball, soccer, and volleyball.